 Data / Surveillance Internship Program: The objective of this 3-year, $625K partnership with Alberta Health is to train 2 Settlement members on Alberta Health data systems, while also providing funding for the Health Board to consult with the communities about a possible Health Data Accord with the province.
 This concept was born in 2013, as a possible way to equip the Metis Settlements Health Board with hard data to support its advocacy/negotiations for improved, targeted, standardized services for the Settlements.
-The engagement sessions a take place as follows:

 Drug and Alcohol Education / Prevention / Support: This 2-year, $1.15M agreement with Alberta Health is part of Alberta’s effort to combat the Opioid Crisis, but offers awareness, supports and education for all substance and alcohol abuse.